Comparison snapshot

 When self-hosting still wins

 If a team explicitly wants full deployment ownership and is comfortable operating the bot stack themselves, self-hosting may still be the right route.
-MyOpenClaw is for buyers optimizing for speed and managed execution.
+MyOpenClaw suits buyers who prioritize speed and a managed setup.

 That gives buyers a more concrete way to judge fit instead of relying on abstract feature language alone.